 I work for the American Association of Variable Star Observers (AAVSO), whose headquarters are in Cambridge, Massachusetts.
 I work from my home office in Michigan most of the time, but every other month I go to Boston for a week or so for meetings, face to face discussions and hands on work at AAVSO.
 My 'official' job title is Membership Director/ Development Officer.
 But like everyone who works at the AAVSO, I wear many hats and do many things that don't fall strictly under that title.

 I am responsible for the development and implementation of a comprehensive membership development program, including new members/donors, retention of current members/donors and the solicitation and contact of previous members/donors.
 I am charged with providing the best possible service to the membership of the organization.

-In addition to these responsibilities, I carry out assigned tasks that are consistent with the general area of responsibilities of this position or deemed critical by the Director or Assistant Director.
+In addition to these responsibilities, I carry out assigned tasks that are consistent with the general area of responsibilities of this position or deemed critical by the Director.

 I also coordinate the AAVSO Charts and Sequences team and the AAVSO Mentor Program; create, manage and edit various web pages and sections of the AAVSO website, and manage the AAVSO Speakers Bureau and the AAVSO Writers Bureau.

 Like everyone who works for a non-profit, it can be summed up this way:

 We the Few,